sseshadr/CarND-Advanced-Lane-Lines/writeup_report.md

 Then I fitted the lane lines with a second order polynomial (cell 29-30, function `fit_lanes()`).
 The following steps were performed:
 * Threshold the warped image from the previous step.
 * Take a histogram of the bottom half of the image to see the concentration of white pixels.
 Use this for initial X locations of the left and right lanes.
+* Check if the initial X locations are within a particular threshold (200 pixel range).
+If not, use the values from the prior frame.
 * Do a sliding window search.
 Starting with the initial positions from above, move a constant sized window (margin fixed) to identify the non zero pixels in that window.
 These are the points that will be used to fit the polynomial.
 * Use `np.polyfit()` to fit a second order polynomial for the points collected in the previous step.
 * Visualize fitted line on top of the original thresholded image by generating test points and looking at the output of the fit function as shown below.